FabioPatella/datamininguminho/README.md

 Implemented optional features:
-1)dataset : select based on positions in the rows/ columns,select based on values – great/lower than filters, sort based on the values of a feature,remove variables from the dataset dataset testing with 78% coverage
+1)dataset : select based on positions in the rows/ columns,select based on values – great/lower than filters, sort based on the values of a feature,remove variables from the dataset dataset testing with 85-90% coverage

 2)featureselector:Selectpercentile,SelectFdr,chi2 score function
-   testing in progress
+   tested  with coverage 90-95%

 3)decision trees : optional features implementation is in progress as well as testing